trezz/ctxwire/README.md

 - Inject context values into HTTP headers for outgoing requests.
 - Extract context values from incoming HTTP responses.
-- Automatically propagate context values between services.
 - Support for custom encoders and decoders
-- Context propagation can be configured to be forward-only, back-only or both.
+- Context propagation can be used as forward-only, back-only or both.
 Back propagation is particularly useful for scenarios where logs are generated across multiple services during a request and need to be aggregated at the end of the request's execution.

 ## Usage